gsiekaniec/LOTUS/inputs_outputs_description/README.md

   - ```c.TPn+1```: Variants representation relative to the coding DNA reference sequence specific to TP*n+1* ([HGVS](https://varnomen.hgvs.org/) nomenclature).
   - ```p.TPn+1```: Variants representation relative to the protein reference sequence specific to TP*n+1* ([HGVS](https://varnomen.hgvs.org/) nomenclature).

-In addition to the above information, it is possible, by adding the ```--additional_gene_information``` option, to display additional human cancer specific information from external databases:
+In addition to the above information, it is possible, by adding the ```--additional_gene_information``` option, to display additional human cancer specific information from external databases for each gene (blank if no informations for a gene):

   - ```CancerHotSpot```: Informations from the [Cancer HotSpots](https://www.cancerhotspots.org/)[^1] database.
   - ```CIViC```: Informations from the [Clinical Interpretation of Variants in Cancer](https://civicdb.org/)[^2] database.